Thomas Duff Gordon-Duff, 9th of Drummuir1

 Last Edited=24 May 2007

-T/Major Francis Howard Lindsay graduated from Clare College, Cambridge University, Cambridge, Cambridgeshire, England, with a Bachelor of Arts (B.A.).1 He gained the rank of Captain and Temporary Major in the service of the 14th Battalion (London Scottish), County of London Regiment.1 He fought in the First World War.1
+He graduated from Clare College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Bachelor of Arts (B.A.)1 He gained the rank of Captain and Temporary Major in the 14th Battalion (London Scottish), County of London Regiment.1 He fought in the First World War.1

-Children of T/Major Francis Howard Lindsay and Helen Margaret MacDougall
+Children of Francis Howard Lindsay and Helen Margaret MacDougall

 Citations